rhinoman/odmp/README.md

 ## Goals:

-- Eliminate bespoke data management systems being implemented for every program/project.

 - Create a system that makes as few assumptions as possible about how users work with, store, process, and analyze data.

 - Support integration with external tools (e.g., labeling) – it’s not possible to do everything, so don’t try.

 - Key is a UI/UX that is intuitive and pleasant to use.
-Intended audience is Data Scientists and ML practitioners.
-NOT Software Engineers.
+Intended audience is Data Scientists and ML practitioners -- NOT Software Engineers.

 - The core system should be open source.